sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/125-3-autumn.md

 ### 8th Timber, 125, Late Autumn

+To put it mildly..

-We are fucked.
+#### We are fucked.
 Everyone is going to die.
 There is no coming back now.

 ![The night](http://pixxx.wtf.cat/image/0W2a0s232J1P/Image%202014-08-09%20at%206.12.23%20PM.png)